-St John’s School and Sixth Form College, A Catholic Academy, proudly offers an extensive range of subjects to study at Post 16.
+St John’s Catholic School and Sixth Form College proudly offers an extensive range of subjects to study at Post 16.
 From the Sciences to the Arts and everything in between, there are courses to suit everyone’s needs and abilities.
 Yet as “A Learning Community Guided by Gospel Values” we strive to develop the whole person, providing a curriculum that is broad, balanced and stimulating, as well as enrichment and enhancement opportunities that are truly life-changing.

 At St John’s, Sixth Form students are given a fantastic opportunity to take part in “Project Peru”, a fundraising expedition to the remote town of Iquitos in the middle of the Amazon Rainforest.
 Students spend 2 weeks helping those less fortunate than themselves by building food kitchens and classrooms, and by working in local schools within an area where 46% of the population live in extreme poverty.
 This experience of a lifetime deepens our students’ social understanding and has a profound effect on their lives, inspiring them to do more for the world around them.